pelias/documentation/result_quality.md

 `point` results are generally addresses, venues, or interpolated addresses.
 A point result means the record represents a record that can reasonably be represented by a single latitude/longitude point.

 `centroid` results, on the other hand, are records that represent a larger area, such as a city or country.
 Pelias cannot currently return results with geometries made of polygons or lines, so all such records are estimated with a centroid.

+In the future, Pelias will [likely add support for proper complex geometries](https://github.com/pelias/whosonfirst/issues/19).